Ivanhoe1970/BLN_Cypress_Showcase/docs/BLN_Live_API_Usage_Guide.md

 ## Existing BLN Live API Endpoints Used

-The endpoints listed below are inferred from BLN Live’s current portal behavior, URL patterns, and DevTools network activity.
+The endpoints listed below are inferred from BLN Live's current portal behavior, URL patterns, and DevTools network activity.
 They represent existing functionality already used by the platform today.
 Actual request/response schemas should be confirmed with the Development Team.
 No new backend endpoints are required for Phase 1 of the automation layer.

 ### 1. Alert Data
 **GET /api/alerts/{alertId}**